mdn/content/files/en-us/web/css/@position-try/index.md

 Let's talk through how these position options work:

 - First of all, note that our default position is defined by `inset-area: top`.
 When the infobox isn't overflowing the page in any direction, the infobox sits above the anchor, and the position try options set in the `position-try-options` property are ignored.
 Also note that the infobox has a fixed width and bottom margin set.
 These values will change as different position try options are applied.
 - If the infobox starts to overflow, the browser first tries the `--custom-left` position.
-This moves the infobox to the left of the anchor, adjusts the margin to suit, and also gives the infobox a different width.
+This moves the infobox to the left of the anchor using `inset-area: left`, adjusts the margin to suit, and also gives the infobox a different width.
 - Next, the browser tries the `--custom-bottom` position.
-This moves the infobox to the bottom of the anchor, and sets an appropriate margin.
+This moves the infobox to the bottom of the anchor using `top` and `justify-self` instead of an `inset-area`, and sets an appropriate margin.
 It doesn't include a `width` descriptor, so the infobox returns to its default width of `200px` set by the `width` property.
 - The browser next tries the `--custom-right` position.
-This works much the same as the `--custom-left` position, with the same `width` descriptor value applied, but the `inset-area` and `margin` values are mirrored to place the infobox appropriately to the right.
+This works much the same as the `--custom-left` position, with the same `width` descriptor value applied.
+However, we are using `left` and `align-self` to place the positioned element instead of an `inset-area`.
+And we are wrapping the `left` value in a `calc()` function inside which we are adding 10px to create spacing, instead of using `margin`.
 - If none of the other try options succeed in stopping the postitioned element from overflowing, the browser tries the `--custom-bottom-right` position as a last resort.
-This works in much the same way as the other options, but it places the positioned element to the bottom-right of the anchor.
+This places the positioned element to the bottom-right of the anchor using `inset-area: bottom right`.

-When a position try option is applied, its values will override the default values set on the positioned element.
-For example, the default `width` set on the positioned element is `200px`, but when the `--custom-right` position try option is applied, its width is set to `100px`.
+When a position try option is applied, its values will override the initial values set on the positioned element.
+For example, the `width` initially set on the positioned element is `200px`, but when the `--custom-right` position try option is applied, its width is set to `100px`.

+In some cases, we need to set values inside the position try options to turn off the initial values.
+The `--custom-bottom` and `--custom-right` options use inset property and `*-self: anchor-center` values to place the positioned element, therefore we remove the previously-set `inset-area` value in each case by setting `inset-area: none`.
+If we didn't do this, the initially set `inset-area: top` value would still take effect and interfere with the other positioning information.

 ## Specifications